tanitsr/ver.wifi/rev1/README.md

 - if have wifimanager going !!
 - get wifi connect when config finish
 - ID input by keypad + get ID data from firebase
+ > - input can reset everytime
  > - if input > ID : can't input and process <br>
  > - if input != int : can't input process
-- get show detail page user
+- show detail page user
-- get show weight {3 time to success} + push weight to firebase
+- show weight {2 time to success} + push weight to firebase
  > - no weight in 30 sec power off lcd and reset system
 - height with input by keypad + push to height firebase
  > - if input > height (lock hundred point) : can't input and process
  > - if input != int : can't input and process
 - show results BMI with image  + push BMI to firebase
-- in 30 sec reset system
+- in 30 sec back to select mode
 ### Offline
-- get show weight \{3 time to success\} + push weight to firebase (no weight in 30 sec power off lcd and reset system)
+- show weight \{2 time to success\} + push weight to firebase (no weight in 30 sec power off lcd and reset system)
 - height with input by keypad + push to height firebase
  > - if input > height (lock hundred point) : can't input and process
  > - if input != int : can't input and process
 - show results BMI with image  + push BMI to firebase
-- in 30 sec reset system
+- in 30 sec back to select mode

-###### Last Commit : 71062
+###### Last Commit : 251062